mmarx/brother_ql_web/README.md

 In addition to the Python package requirements itself, `fontconfig` should be installed on your system.
 It is used to identify and inspect fonts on your machine.
 This package is pre-installed on many Linux distributions.
 If you are using a Mac, you might want to use [Homebrew](https://brew.sh) to install `fontconfig` using [`brew install fontconfig`](https://formulae.brew.sh/formula/fontconfig).

 If you are not able to install or use `fontconfig` for some reasons, `fontra` is available as a fallback.
-You can install if using the `fontra` extra.
+You can install it using the `fontra` extra.

 ### Configuration file